Magnusson-Institute/miff/README.md

 *Note: for many of the patch files, we include extensive comments on all of the changes int he patchfiles themselves.*

+## Branches

+master - active development; all releases (v92.x, v096.x, etc) are on the master

+stable - mirror of tagged releases (in case you need to try building on new targets for example)

 ## MiFF patches / changes